Subscription growth hack (by PayKickstart)

 What most people do is start strong then taper off over time.
 That’s a mistake.
 A better strategy would be to start with a level of activity which can be sustained over a longer period of time.

 For example, a content marketing strategy requires content.
 Instead of pushing out 10 articles in one week and going cold for a month, it would be better to create 2 pieces a week for a month.
+Instead of only testing one marketing strategy, test multiple strategies like implementing a signature for your messages, getting active on forums, and managing a single social platform.

 This is a concept that Jeff Olson talks about in The Slight Edge.

 The other aspect that has to be taken into consideration is focus.
 Your actions must be focused in a single direction for the effects to start showing.
+For this to work, you need a clear plan of action that you execute consistently.

 Let’s say you just finished a single rotation of the flywheel in one direction then decided to start turning it in the opposite direction.
 You’d have to stop the wheel, turn around, and repeat the process.